Gabriel-BS/Meat-API/README.md

 # Meat-API
-An Restful API project using mongodb, NodeJS and Restify
+A Restful API project using mongodb, NodeJS and Restify